margaretstorey/startup2022/final submission.md

+(This is being updated with more details, stay tuned!))

 # Final Submission

 Note that the final submission is not done in a face-to-face presentation but rather by deploying your final application and posting all supplemental material to the Web.